raimohanska/larry-wall/README.md

 ## Don't Live With Broken Images

-A simple example application with a [Mocha](http://visionmedia.github.io/mocha/) test that finds all broken images on page using the [jQuery.waitforimages](https://github.com/alexanderdickson/waitForImages) plugin.
+This is a simple example application with a [Mocha](http://visionmedia.github.io/mocha/) test that finds all broken images on a page using the [jQuery.waitforimages](https://github.com/alexanderdickson/waitForImages) plugin.

 So, have *you* ever found out that there's a broken image on your web application?
-Maybe on a page that is seldom visited by developers.
-You've got great mocha tests for your UI features, but none of these can catch broken images?
-I was in this situation a while ago.
-No more!
+Maybe it's on a page that is seldom visited by developers.
+You've got great mocha tests for your UI features, but none of them can catch broken images?

+I was in a situation like this a while ago.
+Not anymore!

 Now I can write tests like this: